berknology/leetcode-classifier/README.md

 the input size.
 The following picture shows the time complexity versus the input size.
 For example, if the input size is less than 10, then this problem is probably a backtracking (permutation) problem.
 Please refer to this great [video](https://zxi.mytechroad.com/blog/sp/input-size-v-s-time-complexity/) for details.
 However, such information might not be available in a coding interview.
-But who knows.
+But it doesn't hurt to ask.

 <div align="center">
     <img src="/images/time_complexity_vs_input_size.jpg" alt="Time Complexity versus Input Size"><br>